 Sure paper is perishable.
 But it is predictably perishable.
 Data turns to noise in all kinds of unpredictable ways.
 Like hard drive crashes.
 And if an IT person tells you that there is a way to archive a digital file, not touch it for 500 years, and guarantee that it will remain usable—that person is lying to you.
 If you think I’m wrong, I’ll email you some WordStar and AppleWorks documents just as soon as I can figure out how to get them off my five and a quarter inch floppies.

 But I can go the National Archives right now and read a copy of the Magna Carta that was handwritten 793 years ago.
 No format or version issues here.

 It cuts out distractions

 Our Leuchtturm1917 notebooks don’t ring when someone calls.
 Our Rhodia dot pads don’t vibrate when someone types us on Snapchat.
-Midori Traveller’s don’t pop up new tweets or Facebook invites to events we will never attend.
+Midori Traveler’s don’t pop up new tweets, or Facebook invites to events we will never attend.
 We can’t fall down a Wikipedia rabbit hole when using a yellow legal pad.
-Fisher Space Pens can write upside down and underwater but they won’t let you add things to your Amazon wishlist.
+Fisher Space Pens can write upside down and underwater, but they won’t let you add things to your Amazon wishlist.

 It helps us learn